-Browse the EEA and Norway Grants media library at www.eealibrary.org.
+Browse the EEA and Norway Grants media library at www.eeagrants.org.
 Some of the photos showcase the work of the Grants in our beneficiary countries, while others are of a more general nature.
-The photos are free to use.
-Anyone can get a user account, which will enable you to download photos in high quality.
-To upload assets, send an email to info-fmo@efta.int with your user name to get contributor rights.
+The photos are free to use for our stakeholders.
+All stakeholders in the Grants may get a user account, which will enable you to download photos.
+Send an email to info-fmo@efta.int to request an account.